yucelzeynep/Detection-of-social-roles/README.md

 # Identification of social relation within pedestrian dyads
+Source code used for deriving the results reported in our PLoS One (2019) and PED-2018 articles

 This repository contains the source code relating the results reported in our PLoS One (2019) and PED-2018 articles [1,2].